pacosalasv/DRH_Addons_Audit-Support/README.md

 <div align="center">

-**Add-ons Audit** helps Blender users understand what is installed, what changed, and how to document their add-on environment more clearly.
+**DRH - Add-ons Audit** helps Blender users understand what is installed, what changed, and how to document their add-on environment more clearly.

 This repository is the central public hub for support, documentation, issue tracking, compatibility feedback, and community validation before marketplace release.